-In keeping with John Lyon’s original vision, Harrow 450 will deliver a significant social impact, not just through our bursaries but also through strengthening authentic partnerships with the local community, benefitting thousands of young people in North London and further afield.
+In keeping with John Lyon’s original vision, this Harrow 450 development programme will deliver a significant social impact, not just through increased bursary provision but also through strengthening authentic partnerships with the local community, benefitting many young people in north London and further afield.

 John Lyon founded the School in 1572, with a clear vision to provide a free education for 30 boys with limited financial means from the parish of Harrow on the Hill.
 The School’s bursary provision remains guided by this principle in enabling talented boys to benefit from a holistic education at Harrow.

 Over the next ten years, the School aims to significantly increase the opportunities for boys requiring financial assistance to come to Harrow.
 We plan to provide many more full-fee awards for pupils from disadvantaged backgrounds, while also making the Harrow fee affordable for a much wider range of families.

 Our aim, in the short term, is to increase our bursary funding by a further £20m increasing the percentage of boys in receipt of means-tested support from 10% to 30%.

 Building for the future

 "Throughout Harrow’s history, transformative construction projects have ensured the margin of excellence that distinguishes a Harrow education.
 The need for inspiring building environments for Harrovians is as important today as it has been for the last 450 years."

 £70m will be directed towards transformative building projects on the eastern side of the Hill.

 Foremost amongst the School’s priorities is the refurbishment of the Shepherd Churchill Dining Hall, increasing the capacity and improving the boys' mealtime experience.

 A refurbished dining hall to feed young minds